 A synonym is an alternative name for objects such as tables, views, sequences, stored procedures, and other database objects.

-The schema phrase is the appropriate schema.
+schema is the appropriate schema.
 If this phrase is omitted, Oracle assumes that you are referring to your own schema.

-The object_name phrase is the name of the object for which you are creating the synonym.
+object_name is the name of the object for which you are creating the synonym.
 It can be one of the following: